algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 The process of the code generation is the following:

-- The program will receive the AST obtained from the semantic analysis phase.
+- The program will receive the AST obtained from the semantic analysis phase
-- The program will traverse the AST and for each node, it will determine the type of the node.
+- The program will traverse the AST and for each node, it will determine the type of the node
-  - If the node is an instruction, the program will generate the corresponding binary code.
+  - If the node is an instruction, the program will generate the corresponding binary code
   - If the node is an immediate, the program will generate the corresponding binary code.
-  - If the node is a label, the program will transform the name of the label into ASCII code then it will sum all the ASCII code from letters and generate the binary code of this number.
+  - If the node is a label, the program will transform the name of the label into ASCII code then it will sum all the ASCII code from letters and generate the binary code of this number
-  - If the node is a register, the program will generate the corresponding binary code.
+  - If the node is a register, the program will generate the corresponding binary code
-- The program will append the binary code to an array.
+- The program will append the binary code to an array
-- The program will continue to traverse the AST until the end of the AST.
+- The program will continue to traverse the AST until the end of the AST
-- The program will return the array of the binary code.
+- The program will return the array of the binary code

 **Input data**